Premik/blender_rhubarb_lipsync_ng/dev.md

   - Refacotr the action filtering toolbar, have the action-types like a dropdown with checkable action types,
 * In prefs, when executable doesn't exist make the control red
 * Integrate with: https://mecabricks.com/en/shop/product/6
-* When tracks are already selected and new NLA track is added sometimes this disturbs the track selection and wrong tracks get used.

 * Bring some of the old baking method back with fixed lengths

 ### Low